 The national online application system (hosted by Oleeo) enables you to submit your application online.
-Subsequently the system allows your force and the College of Policing to manage the applications and communicate with candidates directly from the system throughout the selection process.
+Subsequently, the system allows your chosen force and the College of Policing to manage the applications and communicate with candidates directly via the system throughout the selection process.

-The application form is a structured way to gather information about the candidates against requirements for a role.
+The application form is a structured way to gather information about candidates against requirements for a role.
+Please note, some forces will not be using the application form to gather assessment information and will only require you to submit your personal details and eligibility questions.